GoogleCloudPlatform/python-docs-samples/dataflow/gemma/README.md

 Gemma is a family of lightweight, state-of-the art open models built from research and technology used to create the Gemini models.
 You can use Gemma models in your Apache Beam inference pipelines with the `RunInference` transform.

-This example demonstrates how to utilize a Gemma model in a streaming Dataflow pipeline using Pub/Sub sources and sinks.
+This example demonstrates how to use a Gemma model in a streaming Dataflow pipeline that has Pub/Sub sources and sinks.

 For more information about using RunInference, see [Get started with AI/ML pipelines](https://beam.apache.org/documentation/ml/overview/) in the Apache Beam documentation.